Rachael Price

-Rachael Price (born August 30, 1985) is an Australian-born American jazz and blues singer, known for her work as the lead singer for the band Lake Street Dive.
-She was born in Sydney, Australia and grew up in Tennessee, graduating from the New England Conservatory of Music.
-She is the great-granddaughter of Seventh-day Adventist leader George McCready Price, the granddaughter of Hollywood actor John Shelton, and the daughter of composer and conductor Tom Price.
+Rachael Price (born August 30, 1985) is an Australian-American jazz and blues singer, known for her work as the lead singer for the band Lake Street Dive.
+She was born in Perth, Australia, and grew up in Tennessee, graduating from the New England Conservatory of Music in the class of ‘07.
+She is the great-great-granddaughter of Seventh-day Adventist leader George McCready Price, the granddaughter of Hollywood actor John Shelton, and the daughter of composer and conductor Tom Price.

 Early life and career

 Price was born in Australia and raised in Hendersonville, Tennessee.
-When she was nine, she performed with The Voices of Baháʼí choir with her sisters Emily and Juliette.
+When she was nine, she performed with The Voices of Bahá, a Bahá’í choir directed by her dad, Tom Price.
 At twelve, she was a soloist.
 The choir toured in India, Europe, South America, Central America, the Caribbean, and Australia.
 Price has said that she had a large personality as a child and accepted every opportunity to sing.